-Since the early 1970s, when seven states, including New York, rejected the idea of allowing homosexual couples to marry, the issue has been all but dormant.

-But suddenly the debate has been revived.
-Among the most significant reasons for the renewed interest, gayrights leaders say, is the AIDS epidemic, which has brought questions of inheritance and death benefits to many people's minds.
+INCE the early 1970's, when seven states, including New York, rejected the idea of allowing homosexual couples to marry, the issue has been all but dormant.
+But recently the debate has been revived.
+Among the most significant reasons for the renewed interest, gay-rights leaders say, is the AIDS epidemic, which has brought questions of inheritance and death benefits to many people's minds.

-Last month, the annual convention of the influential State Bar of California urged recognition of marriages between homosexual couples.
+In September the annual convention of the influential State Bar Association of California urged recognition of marriages between homosexual couples.
+Some churches are also discussing whether to recognize same-sex couples who belong to their congregations.